 The Uniformed Service Hero Award will go to a person working within the emergency services or the armed forces who has gone above and beyond the course of their paid duties or voluntary work.
 They will have provided exceptional service and demonstrated outstanding dedication to their work.
 This award winner will be someone who embodies civic pride and has gone that ‘extra mile’ to make a difference to their community, neighbourhood and Waltham Forest as a whole.
 This could be a member of the armed forces, a local police officer, PCSO, fire-fighter, nurse or a member of the ambulance service – or it could be any member of the armed forces that lives in Waltham Forest and has been in active duty over the last 5 years or is currently serving.

-The nominees for the Uniformed Service Hero Award are:
+The winner for the Uniformed Service Hero Award was:

 - London Fire Brigade - Leytonstone Green Watch